kuanoni/astro-portfolio/src/content/project/kroyooz-tv.md

 The ultimate hub for fans of the (_made up_) streaming personality, KroyOoz!

 Features a robust **real-time chat** where fans can **sign up** and talk amongst eachother while watching the embedded stream.
 View recent tweets, hot posts on his subreddit, recently released YouTube videos, and recent broadcasts on the home page!
-This makes it easy to stay up to date with all of KroyOoz's latest activities, without having to jump between multiple platforms.